notaustindaniels/learn-in-public/README.md

 ## The Pull Request

-Git offers a way to push code to a repository without owning it, or even being invited to it, it's called a `Pull request` and the main goal of this exercise is to create your first `Pull request`.
-[Here is a 12min video explaining pull requests](https://www.youtube.com/watch?v=_NrSWLQsDL4).
+Git offers a way to push code to a repository without owning it, or even being invited to it, it's called a `Pull Request` and the main goal of this exercise is to create your first `Pull Request`.
+[Here is a 12 min video explaining pull requests](https://www.youtube.com/watch?v=_NrSWLQsDL4).

 ## Your Public Profile